GCIncentives/order-service/docs/index.md

-## Enhancement: Caching of ExternaOrder upon request
+## Enhancement: Caching of ExternalOrder upon request
 ### Method: Create(ExternalOrder)
 ### Enhancement Id: 10000 -7401

 There have been numerous cases of orders that have been submitted that have been lost in transit when indicating that receipt of an order has succeeded.
-The Create method has been enhanced to guarantee that orders will not be lost upon receipt and will cached to an external cache mechanism.
+The Create method has been enhanced to guarantee that orders will not be lost upon receipt and will be cached to an external cache mechanism.
 This will guarantee that all orders will be received and processing of an order should happen within 2 minutes of receipt.

 Two fields - EnhancedAcknowledgementIdentifier and EnhanceCacheIdentifier have been added to OrderCreateResult to help with processing of the order messages.
 More on addition of Enhanced Fields in